 Does this look like a dragon to you?
+This is Rav, the sorceress.
 Vvvarrr can take human form when she wants to, and is no less deadly for doing so.
 Gain her favor, and perhaps gain immortality as the Death Goddess did in centuries past.
-Anger her, and you will be lucky to survive when you venture beyond Vvvarr's Qiip.
+Anger her, and you will be lucky to survive when you venture beyond Vvvarrr's Qiip.